ad-si/awesome-lego/README.md

 - [LeoCAD] - A CAD program for creating virtual LEGO models.
 - [LSculpt] - Triangle mesh to LDraw file converter.
 - [Toybrick] - OpenSCAD module to create bricks.
-- [Stud.io] - Stud.io from BrickLink aims to get as close to the feeling of building with LEGO in real life.

 [ldraw]: http://ldraw.org
 [lic]: https://code.google.com/p/lic